sbv1307/Wavin-AHC-9000-mqtt/README.md

 # **Wavin-AHC-9000-mqtt**

-## **The Prpoject is currently under development!!!**

 A Esp8266 mqtt interface for more Wavin AHC-9000 controllers connected together and controlled by one Wavin display.

 The goal is to be able to control the Wavin AHC 9000 heating controllers from [Home Assistant](https://www.home-assistant.io/), and still be able to use the Wavin display as well.

-The origilan goal of being able to controle the Wavin AHC 9000 heating controllers from [OpenHAP](https://www.openhab.org/), has been abandoned because I gave up finding an easy intgegration into OpenHAB.
+The origilan goal of being able to controle the Wavin AHC 9000 heating controllers from [OpenHAP](https://www.openhab.org/), has been abandoned because I gave up finding an automated MQTT intgegration in OpenHAB.

 ### **Current project status**
-In the current version, the Esp8266 mqtt interface will controle two Wavin AHC-9000 controllers.
-The twp controllers are initial installed and configured using the Wavin display.
+In the current version, the Esp8266 mqtt interface will controle one or more Wavin AHC-9000 controllers.
+The Wavin AHC-9000 controllers are initial installed and configured using the Wavin display, which configures each controller's MOC-BUS device number.

 Because the MODBUS specifications does not allow more than one master, the Wavin display will not be working together with the Esp8266 mqtt interface in the current version.
 Investigations will be done to verify if it will be possible to build a solution, using a 2 Circuit IC Switch [CD4052B](https://www.ti.com/product/CD4052B-MIL#tech-docs) to controle which controller (Wavin display or Esp8266) will be in action.

+The project include a [Kicad](https://www.kicad.org/) PCB layout and a docker based mosquitto broker based on [eclipse-mosquitto](https://hub.docker.com/_/eclipse-mosquitto).

 ### **History**

-The propject is a git clone of https://github.com/dkjonas/Wavin-AHC-9000-mqtt.git but restructured for Firmware (FW), Software (SW) and Hardware (HW).
+This propject has started as a git clone of https://github.com/dkjonas/Wavin-AHC-9000-mqtt.git but restructured for Firmware (FW), Software (SW) and Hardware (HW).

-The project taking on the challange mentioned in [Issue #3](https://github.com/dkjonas/Wavin-AHC-9000-mqtt/issues/3#issuecomment-435690672)
+This project takes on the challange mentioned in [Issue #3](https://github.com/dkjonas/Wavin-AHC-9000-mqtt/issues/3#issuecomment-435690672)

 ##### "connect two AHC's together and control them by one display.
 I think this is rather unusual setup, so my code doesn't handle this case; It can only control one AHC."

-### **Project planned to be**

-One simple Esp8266 mqtt interface for Wavin AHC-9000/Jablotron AC-116, with the goal of being able to control two Wavin AHC 9000 heating controllers from [OpenHAP](https://www.openhab.org) automation software for your home.

-The heating controllers will still be connected to one display, from where controle can be done as well.

-The project include a [Kicad](https://www.kicad.org/) PCB layout and a docker based mosquitto broker based on [eclipse-mosquitto](https://hub.docker.com/_/eclipse-mosquitto).

 ## **Esp8266 mqtt interface**